 Make sure that the interrogative questions are open-ended to facilitate a conversation.
 Reps need to be sure to listen more than they talk in the sales process at this stage.
 Though they may be tempted to be sales, they should not begin discussing offerings at this stage of the sales process.

-Additionally, it helps them anticipate objections by knowing what could keep the potential client from moving towards your solution.
+Additionally, it helps them anticipate objections by knowing what could keep the potential client from moving toward your solution.
 You can include the following questions in this phase:

 - What did you like or dislike about your previous provider?